Viktopia/notipus/README.md

 The service is built with a modular architecture that separates concerns and makes it easy to extend:

-- `app/providers/`: Payment provider implementations (Shopify, Chargify)
+- `app/providers/`: Payment provider webhook handlers (Shopify, Chargify)
-- `app/enrichment.py`: Notification enrichment with context and insights
+- `app/insights.py`: Customer insights and recommendations
-- `app/messages.py`: Message generation with whimsical templates
+- `app/event_processor.py`: Event processing and notification formatting
 - `app/models.py`: Common data models and enums
-- `app/main.py`: Flask application and webhook handlers
+- `app/__init__.py`: Flask application and webhook handlers

 ## Docker Deployment